DottoreTozzi/iSpindel-TCP-Server/INSTALL_en_Raspi.md

-# Installation Guide for Ubuntu
+# Installation Guide for Raspberry Pi (Raspbian)
 ### Step-by-Step

-[Installation on Raspi] (INSTALL_en_Raspi.md)

-I am running the server in an ubuntu 16.04 container environement on my NAS.

-After installation of the system I started to update it:
+After installation of the system (I was using Rasbpian lite) I started to update it:

 	sudo apt-get update
 	sudo apt-get upgrade

-Since I hade no access via ssh (through putty) I had to install the ssh server (optional):

-	sudo apt-get install openssh-server
+I activated the ssh server to get access via raspi-config I also configured the timezone to my needs (e.g. Europe/Berlin) Optionally for German keyboard layout you also need go through raspi-config and use the localization options

 Then you need to install the git libraries that are required to clone the repo later:

 	sudo apt-get install git-all

-Optionally for German keyboard you need to run these commands

-	sudo locale-gen de_DE.UTF-8
-	sudo update-locale LANG="de_DE.utf8" LANGUAGE="de:en" LC_ALL="de_DE.utf8"

-Then you need to add a user called pi.
-This can be also a different user but then you will also need to change this in the later steps accordingly and you will need to change the user in the ispindle-srv script

-	sudo adduser pi

-Don’t enter a password for this user

 Then move to the home directory of the new user: